-Electricity I Course No. C6134EY Elective: Grades 10-12 Prerequisite: none Year-Long 1 credit
+Electricity I Course No .
+C6134EY Elective: Grades 10-12 Prerequisite: none Semester - 2 credits Co-requisite: English at Innovation Center 2 Blocks

 Students develop fundamental electrical skills to help them prepare for a career in the installation, operation, maintenance, and repair of residential, commercial, and industrial systems.
 Students will engage in hands-on activities in a lab setting.
 They will be introduced to residential wiring of houses and apartments; commercial wiring of retailers, schools, businesses, and hospitals; and industrial wiring of factories.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.